calroc/Thun/docs/Advent_of_Code_2017_December_3rd.rst

 :math:`corner_k = 1 + \sum_{n=1}^k 8n`

-I’m not mathematically sophisticated enough to turn this directly into a formula (but Sympy is, see below.)
-I’m going to write a simple Python function to iterate and search:
+I'm not mathematically sophisticated enough to turn this directly into a formula (but Sympy is, see below.)
+I'm going to write a simple Python function to iterate and search:

 .. code:: ipython2